trose618/module-one-final-project-guidelines-dumbo-web-102918/README.md

 # ReadMe
-## Overview: Study Buddy is a command line app used to help people in the same mod find help amongst each other regarding specific topics they may be struggling with.
+## Study Buddy is a command line app used to help people in the same mod find help amongst each other regarding specific topics they may be struggling with.

-### Initial Set Up:
+### Initial Set Up

 1. Run 'rake db:migrate'